ncatlab/nlab-content/pages/9/7/1/9/9179/content.md

 Opposed to this was the suggestion by [[Wolfgang Pauli]], who insisted that the [[conservation laws]] ought to hold true, and that therefore there must be an undetected new [[fundamental particle]] created in [[beta decay]], which carries the apparently missing [[energy]].

 Pauli with his argument and suggestion turned out to be right.
 The missing particle -- called the _neutrino_ by [[Enrico Fermi]] in 1933 -- was finally directly detected in 1956, hence 26 years after its proposal.
+(Compare maybe to the [[Higgs boson]] for which detection came 50 years after prediction.)

 Notice that back then, predicting unobserved and possibly practically unobservable [[fundamental particles]] was not taken as lightly as in some circles it is these days (e.g. in [[supersymmetry]] and/or [[string theory]]).
 In ([AP 06, p.
 7](#AP06)) Pauli is quoted on this as having said: